Rule no. 1: Keep evenly moist

 Rule no. 8: Irrigate in a way that saves water

 Water as much as necessary and as little as possible.
-This is simplified with an automatic irrigation system with moisture sensor – in the bed, on the balcony and on the lawn.
+This is simplified with an automatic irrigation system with moisture sensor – in the flower bed, on the patio and on the lawn.

 Rule no. 10: Use quality, clay-rich soil